 Central America

-Honduras, Nicaragua, and Guatemala were devastated by Hurricane Eta and Iota, which ravaged their countries on November 3rd, 2020, leaving hundreds of thousands of people homeless.
-As the winds receded, grim reports emerged: over 200 people are believed dead, catastrophic flooding affected water and sanitation, and deadly mudslides buried what little remained.
-Take a look here.
+Hurricane Eta ravaged Honduras, Nicaragua, and Guatemala on November 3rd, 2020, leaving hundreds of thousands of people homeless.
+As the winds receded, grim reports emerged: over 200 people died, catastrophic flooding affected water and sanitation, and deadly mudslides buried what little remained.

 Scientists have declared Honduras, one of the poorest countries in the Western Hemisphere, as the country most affected by climate change.
-Though they are responsible for less than .1 of the carbon emissions today, the climate crisis has accelerated food scarcity, plagued water sanitation issues, and forced migration from a land where more than 60% of the community live below poverty.
-Their vulnerability is due to climate-related hazards that devastate crops and infrastructure, where more than 40% of the population work in agriculture.
-In Central America's Dry Corridor, an area that stretches from Costa Rica to the Mexican border, for the last five straight years, farmers have watched helplessly as drought has killed over half their crops.
-This region, historically known for its’ irregular El Niño weather patterns, has faced devastation accelerated by climate change, leaving more than 3.5 million people without food.
+Though they are responsible for less than .1 of the carbon emissions, the climate crisis has accelerated food scarcity, plagued sanitation issues, and forced migration from a land where more than 60% live below poverty.
+In Central America's Dry Corridor, an area that stretches from Costa Rica to the Mexican border, for the last five straight years farmers have watched helplessly as drought has killed over half their crops, leaving more than 3.5 million people without food.
 Now, in a cruel turn of events, with the onslaught of the hurricane, their withered fields are covered by mudslides from the torrential rains.

 Sadly, for our Latin American neighbors, the end is nowhere in sight.
 As the pandemic and food scarcity continue to wreak havoc in the region, continue, it’s still raining today in Honduras.